cabruce/gettingandcleaningdatacoursera/Course-Project/README.md

 4. Appropriately labels the data set with descriptive variable names.

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+###How run_analysis.R works:

+1. First, the activity labels and features are loaded, then the data on means and standard deviations.
+2. The datasets are then loaded.
+3. The datasets are then cleaned and merged.
+4. Finally, the new tidy dataset is exported to a txt file.
+5. If desired, a codebook is produced.